srimutyala/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+To capture good driving behavior, I first recorded one lap on track one recovering from the left and right side to center so the vehicle would learn to get back on the road in case it goes off it.
+I also flipped the entire data set (images) with corresponding negative steering values to avoid any bias (left heavy or right heavy) in the training data center.

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by normalizing it and cropping out a section of the images before feeding them to the model layers.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+I used a small number of epochs as the training error and validtaion error started very low and stayed low even for small number of epochs.
+In this case, I just ran the model for 2 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.